20steps/autotables-bundle/README.md

 * Displaying columns of either properties or methods
 * Modifying columns for either properties or methods
 * Declaring columns as read-only
+* Auto-initialization feature for newly added entities supporting constant values and ManyToOne-Mappings
+* JQuery-UI and Bootstrap3 support
 * Many customization options

 ## Installation